(Last updated on: 13/12/2021)

 This post provides details of becoming Wizz Air Cabin Crew.

-After these activities, selected participants will be invited to attend a personal interview.
+After these activities, selected (successful) participants will be invited to attend a personal interview.

 If you are successful you will take part in a 5-week training course.
 This training will cover everything you need to know for the job.
-It involves training in First Aid, Aviation Security, A320 Type training, Cabin Attendant Duty Training, and catering/sales training.
+It involves training in:

-The cost of this training course is covered by Wizz Air, but you are required to pay the cost of the obligatory medical exam which costs approx. 140 Euro.
+The cost of this training course is covered by Wizz Air, but you are required to pay the cost of the obligatory medical exam.
+This costs approx. 140 Euro.

 As Wizz Air Cabin Crew, you will fly to various European destinations from its central and eastern European base airports.